 Founded in 1899, Calvary Hospital is the nation's only fully accredited acute care specialty hospital singularly devoted to providing palliative care to adult, advanced cancer patients without regard to race, religion, or economic status.
-Calvary's continuum of care includes inpatient care, outpatient care, care of complex wounds, home care, hospice, nursing home hospice, bereavement care, and extensive support programs for patients, families, and friends.
+Calvary's continuum of care includes inpatient care, home care, hospice, nursing home hospice, bereavement care, and extensive support programs for patients, families, and friends.

 What distinguishes Calvary from other healthcare facilities is the individual care we provide each patient and family, founded in the guiding principles of compassion, respect for the dignity of every patient, and non-abandonment of our patients and families.
 Calvary leads the way in offering a complete array of supportive outreach, psychological, and spiritual services, together known as "palliative care."
 Their primary goal is to make the patient as physically comfortable as possible, and to address with dignity the psychological and spiritual needs of the patient and, equally important, the needs of their families.